josvme/stock-dinkan/src/main/docs/Plan.md

 [x] Tryout ClickHouse.
 Not really worth it as we need to fetch all data.
 And it is just ~1.5X faster than postgres when fetching all data.
 It might be faster with specialized analysis

-[] Trading view widget data is delayed by 15min
+[x] Trading view widget data is delayed by 15min.
+Not ideal, but is also fine.

+[] Analysis for finding high volume up moves.

+[] Write an analysis for multiple pocket pivots before earnings.

+[] Implement green colored bar in TL.
+It is very helpful in finding leaders.

+[] Implement efficient download of fundamentals based on earnings rate and update it.

+[] Introduce some efficient update of prices based on prices (say only stock over $5 will get updated everyday)

 [] Design a better UI